gocardless/bucket-store/README.md

 ```ruby
 config.before { FileStorage::InMemory.reset! }
 ```

+For our policy on compatibility with Ruby versions, see [COMPATIBILITY.md](docs/COMPATIBILITY.md).

 ## Design and Architecture
 The main principle behind `FileStorage` is that each resource or group of resources must